 Further, cancer therapies are sometimes characterized as first-line, second-line, or third-line, and the FDA often approves new therapies initially only for third-line use.
 When cancer is detected early enough, first-line therapy, usually hormone therapy, surgery, radiation therapy or a combination of these, is sometimes adequate to cure the cancer or prolong life without a cure.
 Second- and third-line therapies are administered to patients when prior therapy is not effective.
-Our current clinical trials for bavdegalutamide, ARV-471 and ARV-766 are in patients who have received prior treatments.
+Our current clinical trials for vepdegestrant (ARV-471), ARV-766 and bavdegalutamide are in both first- and second-line settings.
 Subsequently, for those products that prove to be sufficiently beneficial, if any, we would expect to seek approval potentially as a first-line therapy, but any product candidates we develop, even if approved, may not be approved for first-line therapy, and, prior to any such approvals, we may have to conduct additional clinical trials.